ExMateria/vase/docs/your_first_api.md

 ## A Personal Inventory System

-Let's build a system to handle basic user accounts and can track items they own.
+Let's build a system to handle basic user accounts and one that can track items they own.

 With this simple goal statement, we can already envision some pieces